top of page

 Begging in India

-Everywhere apart from Kerala, Goa, and Sikkim you will most likely encounter begging.
+Everywhere apart from much of Kerala, Goa, and the Northeast you will most likely encounter begging.
 You have two choices: keep loose change in your pocket and give a small amount each time, or say no firmly.
 If you show any signs of wavering even a little you may be followed around.
 You can't resent people for this, they are doing what they have to do to survive.

 A lot of people are destitute, and there are a lot of homeless children, please do not give money to children.
 The money you are giving out will not stay in their pockets, it will go back to the 'beggar master' who may have quite a profitable little business going.